Victoria line

 The Victoria line is operated using automatic train operation, but all trains have drivers.
 The 2009 Tube Stock replaced the original 1967 Tube Stock trains.
 The line serves 16 stations and all but Pimlico provide interchanges with other Transport for London or National Rail services.
-The line, the most intensively used on the Underground, is used by over 200 million passengers each year, making it the sixth-busiest tube line.
+The line, the most intensively used on the Underground, was used by 302 million passengers in 2019, making it the second-busiest tube line.
+With trains arriving every 100 seconds at peak times, it is one of the most frequent rapid transit lines in the world.

 History

 Planning

 The first proposal for a railway in this area appeared in the County of London Plan, published in 1943.
 In 1948, a working party set up by the British Transport Commission (BTC) proposed a tube railway from Victoria to Walthamstow, largely based on a 1946 plan for a Croydon-to-Finsbury Park line.
 Its main purpose was to relieve congestion in the central area, which had been a problem since the 1930s.
 Other benefits were linking the key railway stations at Victoria, Euston, King's Cross and St Pancras and improving connections between north-east London and the city.